 Grandpa got Maxwell this giant dump truck for his 2nd birthday, and it has been a winner ever since!
 Sometimes he actually rides in the dump truck, but most of the time it is used as a way to bring toys to and from one place to another.
 It is also storage for all of the small cars in our house.

 Fingers crossed Santa brings this for Max and Mila for Christmas.
 (Wink, wink.)
 I know a toddler sized table and chairs will get a lot of good use and we have a perfect spot.
-(Four years alter, I can say that the table is still getting a lot of good use!)
-We also have and love this outside picnic table for the kids.
+(Four years later, I can say that the table is still getting a lot of good use!)
+We have also loved this outside picnic table for the kids.

 3. DUPLO bricks